 Most times I just add like half a stick of butter and the cheese, this is how to make mac and cheese without milk.
 This will make it really cheesy and thick!

 This is what you’re going to need to make this.
 I promise you will never make it in a pot again after this.

 - Instant Pot or it can be an easy Ninja Foodi recipe too

 - I highly recommend this non stick pot if you don’t already have one

 - Boxed macaroni and cheese – we buy this one in bulk

 - Hot dogs – optional but yummy, these are our favorites

 - Salt and pepper – also optional but a sprinkle helps

-Looking for more easy Instant Pot dinner recipes?
+Looking for more easy Instant Pot pasta recipes and other goodies?